Intel-bigdata/SSM/docs/admin-user-guide.md

 -------------------

 Rule management API is provided for both the RPC and RESTful HTTP interfaces.
 Here is the RPC interface definition.
-RESTFull HTTP interface will be updated later.
+RESTful HTTP interface will be updated later.